-The main directions of research will involve energy materials, high-entropy materials, and information technologies.
+The main directions of research will involve energy materials, extreme-conditions science, information technologies and environmental science.

 An increase in energy consumption and limited natural energy resources are the main challenges to address by our society.
-The EXAFS Spectroscopy Laboratory continues to be involved in the investigation of oxide dispersion strengthened (ODS) alloys and related materials, which will play a strategic role in the Energy (ENE) domain for the implementation of nuclear fusion solutions to the massive production of energy, as well as for the role of Europe as an active actor in the development of nuclear fusion technologies.
+The EXAFS Spectroscopy Laboratory plans to be involved in the investigation of irradiated materials (e.g. W) produced by the International Fusion Materials Irradiation Facility DEMO Oriented Neutron Source (IFMIF-DONES), which will play a strategic role in the Energy (ENE) domain for the implementation of nuclear fusion solutions to the massive production of energy, as well as for the role of Europe as an active actor in the development of nuclear fusion technologies.
 This activity will be realized within the EUROfusion project, in which the laboratory is already participating.
-Besides, we plan to continue studies of multifunctional materials for X-ray sensing, thermochromic, electrochromic, photocatalytic, thermoelectric, and other energy applications [11, 12, 13, 14, 15].
+Besides, we plan to continue researching multifunctional materials (e.g., tungstate/molybdate solid solutions, oxide thin films) for thermochromic, electrochromic, photocatalytic, thermoelectric and other energy applications [11, 12, 13].

-Materials science at extreme conditions such as ultra-high pressures and temperatures provides a promising route toward new materials that would not form under conditions of conventional material synthesis and processing techniques.
+The materials science at extreme-conditions such as ultra-high pressures and temperatures provides a promising route towards new materials that would not form under conditions of conventional material synthesis and processing techniques.
 These conditions can be created, for example, in diamond anvil cells (DACs) which can operate at very high pressures and extremely high or low temperatures.
 Together with the emergence of theoretical structure prediction tools based on ab initio quantum chemistry calculations, these activities will accelerate the field of materials discovery and provide a better understanding and control of their properties.
-The EXAFS Spectroscopy Laboratory is involved in such studies in collaboration with two synchrotron centres at SOLEIL (Paris) and ESRF (Grenoble) [16, 17].
+The EXAFS Spectroscopy Laboratory is involved in such studies within the collaboration with two synchrotron centers at SOLEIL (Paris) and ESRF (Grenoble) [14, 15].